NandhiniKMohan/Analytics-Marketing-Analytics-Forecasting/README.md

 Forecasts revenue & stock price for the next 5 years based on historic data (T-Mobile Dataset)

-Marketing Report in the Uploaded files.
+Code & Marketing Report in the Uploaded files.

+Accuracy Achieved - 55%